koss-null/FuncFrog/README.md

 Here are some fun facts:
 * it's executed in *4 threads* by default.
 (I am still hesitating about it, so the value may still change [most likley to 1])
 * if there is less than *5k* items in your slice, it will be executed in a single thread anyway.
-* you can set custom number of goroutines to execute on with `Parallel(int)` method.
-But it is limited from above to *256* (it's also may change if a good reason will be found).

 Do I have some more tricks?
 Shure!
 ```go